ClementNerma/Rave/docs/books/hybrid.md

   // ...
 ```

+Note that not-assignable entities (like structures) are considered as constants when declared as a class' member.
+So, it's impossible to do something like `Product.Serialized = anotherStruct`.

 #### The lazy way (again)

 Exactly like cloning, there is a lazy overload for serialization.
 More exactly, there are two lazy overloads: one for serializing, and another for unserializing.